Mekanikedy/mechanicat-oramods/README.md

 Miscellaneus
 - Units(or Defenses) that are capable of attacking air units will say so in their tooltip
+- enabled the unused crate nuke explosion with a chance of 1%

 Buildings
 - tech buildings leave behind a husk when destroyed, that can be restored to function with an engineer